joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/09/01/world/asia/01reuters-india-china.html?searchResultPosition=9

 **A Parent’s Toughest Call: In-Person Schooling or Not?**\
 `Parents are wrestling with difficult choices over sending their children to school.
-Here’s how one science reporter made the call.`\
+Here’s how one science reporter made the decision.`\
 https://nytimes.com/2020/09/01/health/coronavirus-parents-schools.html?searchResultPosition=10